 Caffeine doesn’t appear to affect kids’ bone growth either.
 Kids who drink caffeinated beverages like soda or energy drinks don’t have less bone mass than their caffeine-avoiding peers.

 What drinks stunt your growth?
 There’s no evidence that a specific drink stunts growth in children.
 This means coffee, tea, and even energy drinks do not impact height.

 Stunted growth is generally caused by poor nutrition or certain infections and diseases that interfere with nutrient absorption or metabolism.
 Scoliosis (curvature of the spine), kyphosis (forward bending of the spine), osteoporosis, and some developmental issues can also contribute to height loss.

 Health Benefits of Coffee

-However, unless you’re drinking too much, pregnant, or have specific conditions, the good in coffee may outweigh concerns.
+Unless you’re drinking too much, pregnant, or have specific conditions, the good in coffee may outweigh the bad.

 - Helps your body use sugar properly

 - Reduces your risk of developing type 2 diabetes

 - Protects against Parkinson’s

 - Helps with weight loss and leads to a lower risk of obesity